vuetifyjs/docs-next/src/pages/en/components/hover.md

 ## Usage

 The `v-hover` component is a wrapper that should contain only one child element, and can trigger an event when hovered over.
-In order for `v-hover` to work properly, either the `value` prop should be set to `true` or the wrapped element should contain `slot-scope=\"{ wrapper }\"`.
+In order for `v-hover` to work properly, either the **value** prop should be set to `true` or the wrapped element should contain `slot-scope="{ wrapper }"`.

 <usage name="v-hover" />